antonsolomko/snooker-andy/README.md

 ## Overview

 The Andy rating system was designed for the [AndyScorer](http://snooker.andyscorer.org) web service to evaluate players skills in the game of [snooker](en.wikipedia.org/wiki/Snooker).
-It is based on [Glicko](http://www.glicko.net/glicko.html) rating system with minor modifications and treats players strength as their ability to win frames.
+It is based on [Glicko](http://www.glicko.net/glicko.html) rating system with minor modifications and treats players strength as their ability to win individual frames.

 Like glicko, the introduced rating system considers each player's strength being a [normally distributed random variable](en.wikipedia.org/wiki/Normal_distribution).
 Parameters of the distributions (mean and variance) are adjusted periodically based on games outcomes.